rustwasm/sfhtml5-rust-and-wasm/slides.md

 ???

+* back in january, we sped up the `source-map` library by integrating Rust+Wasm
 * motivating example: speeding up the `source-map` library by integrating rust+wasm
 * source maps are debug info format for the Web